A5H73Y/Parkour/docs/guides/compatible-plugins.md

 **At the time of writing, Holographic Displays v3.0.0 is still in beta and has some known issues and could change in the future.**

-Parkour doesn't directly support [Holographic Displays](https://dev.bukkit.org/projects/holographic-displays/files), however you can use PlaceholderAPI which allows you to create dynamic and nice looking Parkour holograms.
+Parkour doesn't directly support [Holographic Displays](https://dev.bukkit.org/projects/holographic-displays/files), however it can use PlaceholderAPI to create dynamic and nice looking Parkour holograms.
 _Holographic Displays now natively supports PlaceholderAPI, so no other plugins are required._

 ### Example Usages